blaney83/DENCLUE_Clustering_Node/README.md

 # DENCLUE_Clustering_Node
-Clusters data provided by a KNIME data table using the DENCLUE algorithm and produces a table containing cluster memberships for data points.
+Clusters data using the DENCLUE algorithm.
+This density-based method used Gaussian distribution and locates local maxima using hill-climbing.
+Data is pre-processed into grid cells (using a variation of the OptiGrid approach) and the summation of maxima is restricted to neighboring cells keep runtime low.
+For this reason, the DENCLUE method is faster than DBScan and OPTICS algorithms.